 Early Life and Educational Background

-Szilard transferred to England in 1933—the same time when Adolf Hitler also rose to power.
-There, he had his collaborations with T.A.
-Chalmers where they came up with the Szilard-Chalmers process.
-This is the technique where stable isotopes and radioactive elements were separated.
-Most of his activities during his stay in London had been to have patents for his inventions, as these patents help improve his income through the help of the firm named Claremont, Haynes, and Company.
-During that time, he was able to influence Sir William Beveridge to establish the Academic Assistance Council, which aimed to help the prosecuted scientists to leave then Nazi Germany.
+Szilard relocated to England in 1933—the same time when Adolf Hitler rose to power.
+There, he had collaborations with Thomas A. Chalmers where they devised the Szilard-Chalmers process.
+This is a technique for isotopes separation and was extensively used in the preparation of medical isotopes.
+Most of Szilard’s activities during his stay in London involved patents for his inventions, as these patents helped improve his income.
+During this time, he helped persuade Sir William Beveridge to establish the Academic Assistance Council, which aimed to help prosecuted scientists to leave then Nazi Germany.

 The Nuclear Chain Reaction

 During his time in London, Szilard first attempted to create a nuclear chain reaction by using indium and beryllium, but he did not achieve the desired effects.

 Szilard emigrated to the United States in 1938 and joined the Manhattan Project for research into creating an atomic bomb.
 He worked at Columbia University, New York and shortly after, physicist Enrico Fermi joined him.
 With Enrico Fermi, Szilard deduced how uranium could sustain a chain reaction so that it can be used for nuclear weapons.
 When the scientists realized this, Szilard also understood what their discovery implied—that it could cause much grief for the world if in the wrong way.

 He carried out further nuclear research at the University of Chicago from 1942 to 1945 and with Enrico Fermi, they built the first nuclear reactor.

 Szilard’s Ideas and Views Concerning Nuclear Weapons